celso-henrique/github-org-js-dependency-search/README.md

 ====================
 Ever wondered how many projects in a given Github organization have a specific lib dependency, but there are too many projects to look for?
 This script was created to solve this problem.

-This project will search in all projects of an organization for a specific dependency into the `package.json` file.
+This project will search in all projects of an organization for a specific dependency inside the `package.json` file.

 Output example of a search for `lib-dependency`: